 Note: Beta Carotene is not a mineral.
 It is a carotenoid which are naturally occurring pigments found in plants.

 Vitamin and mineral interactions

 Many vitamins and minerals interact, working alongside each other

-in groups e.g. a good balance of vitamin D, calcium, phosphorus, magnesium,
+in groups, e.g. a right balance of vitamin D, calcium, phosphorus, magnesium,

 zinc, fluoride, chloride, manganese, copper and sulphur is required for healthy

 Many of them can enhance or impair another vitamin or mineral's